hemuba/The-InvestorThing-backend/README.md

 ## 🧪 Want to test without a database?

-Check out the lightweight version of InvestMate with in-memory storage:
+Check out the lightweight version of The InvestorThing with in-memory storage:

 👉 [`in-memory-version`](https://github.com/hemuba/investmate-backend/tree/in-memory-version)